ehwest/mdn_qms/Quality_Manual/README.md

 | [QP-0029 R1](QP-0029_R1_European_Union_Medical_Device_Regulation_Procedure.md)                 | European_Union_Medical_Device_Regulation_Procedure| Not defined yet         |
 | [QP-0030 R1](QP-0030_R1_Canadian_Medical_Device_Regulations_Procedure.md)                 | Canadian Medical Device Regulations Procedure  | Not defined yet            |

-> The Quality System is defined through a four level hierarchy:
+The Quality System is defined by a stated policies that links to a specific collection of folders and files for procedures, templates, and records.

 -   **Quality Policies**:

 -   **Quality Procedures**:

+-   **Forms and Records:**

+Certain folders contain Templates and Records used in connection with the Procedures are separate from a definition of the procedures.
+An appropriately labeled README.md file provides a link to individual templates.
--   **Forms and Records:** Fourth-level documents or data that contain the information, charts, checklists, or other form of records as evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.
+Templates may contain charts, checklists, or other form of records as
+    evidence to demonstrate conformance to specified requirements and the effective operation of the Quality System.